myriadrf/LimeFEA-mPCIe/docs/index.rst

 Power Distribution
 -------------------------

 LimeFEA mPCIe board power delivery network consists of different power rails with different regulators, voltages and filters.
-LimeFEA mPCIe board power distribution block diagram is presented in figure 8.
+LimeFEA mPCIe board power distribution block diagram is presented in 9.

 .. figure:: documentation/images/LimeFEA-mPCIe_v1.0_power.svg
   :width: 600

-  Figure 8: LimeFEA mPCIe v1.0 power distribution block diagram
+  Figure 9: LimeFEA mPCIe v1.0 power distribution block diagram

 LimeFEA mPCIe board may be supplied from USB microB port (USB 5V), PCIe edge connector (12V and 3.3V) or header (3.3V or 5V).
 It is important to note that only 3.3V is permitted by mPCIe specification, so use 5V power only if manufacturer specifies 5V supply (for example  LimeSDR XTRX does allow 5V power supply voltage):